On equal pay, LGBTI issues and workers' rights, the EU has an excellent track record

 Critics out there will insist that we do not need the European Union in order to implement these laws and that’s technically true.
 However, do you really trust the Conservative government to continue pushing for improvement?

 After all, at the 2015 General Election, they expressed their love for the NHS but now the sell-off to private companies continues.
 It is far more likely to be EU law that results in more women on company boards, requires companies to publish gender pay gap data and prevents unfair dismissals.

 One thing is clearly the case: the EU has its heart in the right place and has a solid track record of trying to improve our rights.
 If you want more of them, vote to stay.

 Tom McNeil, Director of Human Rights Act Campaign and Labour Campaign for Human Rights and an Ex-Parliamentary Candidate for LabourLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.